Opelobami/Premier-League-2024-2025/README.md

 ## Project Overview

 This project presents an in-depth **data analytics study** of the **Premier League 2024/2025 season**, focusing on **team performance**, **player efficiency**, and **salary structure** using **Microsoft Excel**.
-The goal is to translate complex data into **actionable insights** that help decision-makers such as club executives, analysts, and recruiters make informed strategic choices.
+The goal is to translate complex data into **actionable insights** that help decision-makers such as club executives, analysts, scouts and even recruiters make informed strategic choices.

 The analysis is structured across four dashboards: